olofwalker/ting/README.md

 More information about Dotty IDE support https://dotty.epfl.ch/docs/usage/ide-support.html

+## Building

-Ting is intended to be built using Graal native-image using Graal 19.3.
+Ting is intended to be built using Graal native-image using [Graal 19.3](https://github.com/graalvm/graalvm-ce-builds/releases).

     graalvm-native-image:packageBin